Wise Online - View Week

 Emotion suppression consists of “inhibiting the outward signs of your inner feelings.”
 Professionals in high-stress jobs (doctors, police, military) are often taught that emotional suppression is an effective strategy for emotional regulation, in spite of plentiful research suggesting otherwise.
 In fact, many officers in the Police Force often report pride with their ability to completely “turn off” their feelings either at work or at home.
 At the same time, these professions report some of the highest incidences of both suicide, PTSD and substance abuse.
 It is interesting to note that these specific populations, whose jobs involve acute exposure to difficult emotions, and who have been generally taught to deal with emotions by suppressing them, demonstrate such high degrees of clinical distress.

 When it comes to regulating difficult emotions, there are two ways most people respond: they act out or they suppress.
 If you act out with a strong emotion like anger, you will most likely create undesirable consequences in your relationships, your work, and even your play.
-The ripple effects of acting out usually provoke more anger around you, which leads to more difficulty.
+The ripple effects of acting out usually provokes more anger around you, which leads to even more difficulty.
 The consequences of suppressing those big emotions can be even more dangerous.

-How to Regulate, Not Suppress Emotions
+How to Regulate Difficult Emotions

 On one level, emotions are like energy waves, varying in shape and intensity, just like ocean waves.
 Their nature is to arise and pass away pretty quickly, like all natural phenomena.
 If you attempt to interrupt this process, through acting out or suppressing, several things can happen.
 Tragically (and ironically), efforts to “talk yourself out of your emotions” often results in “increased rumination and perseveration.”
-In other words, you will keep thinking about and holding onto those emotions you’re trying to avoid.
-Suppression gets held in the body and creates a host of downstream effects including anxiety, depression, stress-related illness, all the way to substance abuse, PTSD and suicide.

 Emotions and feelings are signals that let us know our response to something that is arising.
 In this program it is wise to cultivate the ability and the resilience to tolerate the feelings that arise and how to regulate them, as well as paying attention to what thoughts are on the mind.
 We can use mindfulness to ride the waves of strong feelings or emotional distress.
 We can learn to ride these waves and it can be quite liberating learning to ‘be with’ and accept what is in the present moment (even if it is unpleasant).